petedejoy/documentation/v2/clickstream/destinations/twitter-ads.md

 ## What are Twitter Ads and how do they work?

-Twitter ads empower marketers to develop targeted ad campaigns on Twitter based on web visits, followers, engagement, and awareness.
+Twitter Ads empower marketers to develop targeted ad campaigns on Twitter based on web visits, followers, engagement, and awareness.

 With Twitter Ads, you pay for performance, target keywords, retarget engaged users, and tailor your audiences based on constraints such as language, gender, age, and geography.
 Plus, Twitter Ads automate new follower acquisition by targeting Promoted Accounts to audiences similar to current followers.